jornki/tata/readme.md

 ### Parameters ###
 - "-w" : Will watch the templates, compiling them whenever they change
 - "-compressed" : Gives you compressed output (no newlines)

+This will watch the template files and combine them into your html file using compressed output `ruby tata.rb -w -compressed`

+This will watch and combine into the html file, but not compress `ruby tata.rb -w`

+and so on...